romanrabodzei/Transmission-Docker/README.md

 The Docker version of Transmission allows you to run this BitTorrent client in a Docker container, which can be very useful for maintaining isolation and control over the resources it uses.
 This can be particularly beneficial if you're running it on a server with other services.

+> [!IMPORTANT]
-**Please note that you should always be mindful of the legal and ethical considerations when using BitTorrent clients and only use them for sharing and downloading content that is free to distribute.**
+> **Please note that you should always be mindful of the legal and ethical considerations when using BitTorrent clients and only use them for sharing and downloading content that is free to distribute.**
+>

 For more information, visit the official site [https://transmissionbt.com/](https://transmissionbt.com/)